- Three powertrain choices

 The 2020 Escape has good crash-test scores to report thus far.

-The NHTSA has not crash-tested the 2020 Ford Escape, but the IIHS says it's a Top Safety Pick—but only in Titanium trim, where its LED headlights earn an "Acceptable" rating.
+The NHTSA gives the 2020 Ford Escape five stars overall, and the IIHS says it's a Top Safety Pick—but only in Titanium trim, where its LED headlights earn an "Acceptable" rating.
 Other trims, including our recommended SE Sport Hybrid, have standard halogen headlights rated "Marginal."

-We can give the Escape a score of 9 here for those scores, for standard and available safety equipment, and for good outward vision while we wait on the feds' results.
+We can give the Escape a score of 9 here for those scores, for standard and available safety equipment, and for good outward vision in addition to its NHTSA scores.

 Every 2020 Escape comes with automatic emergency braking, active lane control, automatic high-beam headlights, and blind-spot monitors.
 The forward-collision warning system relies on cameras and can mitigate accidents at speeds of up to 75 mph.